QuantEcon/lecture-source-py/source/rst/numba.rst

 When it succeeds, the compiled code is extremely fast.

-But the process isn't flawless, since Numba needs to infer type information on all variables to generate pure machine instructions.
+But the process isn't flawless, since Numba needs to infer type information on all variables to generate fast machine-level instructions.

+(See our :doc:`earlier lecture <need_for_speed>` on scientific computing for a discussion of types.)

-Inference isn't possible in every setting, so you will need to invest some time in learning how Numba works.
+Such inference isn't possible in every setting, so you will need to invest some time in learning how Numba works.

 However, you will find that, for simple routines, Numba infers types very well.

-Moreover, the "hot loops" that we actually need to speed up are often relatively simple.
+Moreover, the "hot loops" that we actually need to speed up often fit into this category.

-This explains why, despite its imperfections, we are huge fans of Numba at QuantEcon!
+This explains why, despite its imperfections, Numba is used to accelerate a great deal of our code.

 .. _numba_link: